Notarial Frequently Asked Questions

 How much does the notary service cost?

 We like to have as much detail as possible beforehand about the proposed transaction as it is not easy to quote accurately without this.
 A simple transaction will be subject to our minimum fee for one document, currently £75 or £150 if for business use.
-We will give an estimate beforehand and either quote a fee, or the basis on which it is calculated before work is started.
+We will give you an estimate beforehand and either quote a fee, or the basis on which it is calculated before work is started.
 There are additional charges for disbursements or expenses.

 What identification does the notary need?